 2 cups water

 Cut off the white piths, finely chop them, and weigh them, ensuring you have 1/2 pound.

-Combine the chopped citrus peel pith with the lemon juice in a medium-sized pot.
+In a medium pot, combine the chopped citrus peel pith with the lemon juice.
 Let stand for 2 hours.
 Add the water and let stand for another hour.